 Are you dreaming of but wondering if it is safe visiting Iran as a woman?
-To be honest, before working on this guest article, I had the notion that Iran is one of the countries where I don’t want to go because it is ‘sounds and looks’ unsafe, especially for a woman.
+To be honest, before working on this guest article, I had the notion that Iran is one of the countries where I don’t want to go because it ‘sounds and looks’ unsafe, especially for a woman.

 How I was unfair!
 The wrong presumptions that we have about some destinations and countries are frightening.
 And the fault lays entirely with the mass media.
 This is another reason why travel blogs are popular and people look for specific advice on the content.

 Sunny is a girl I met through my blog.
 (Love this side of blogging – you meet so interesting and kindhearted people that become your friends and your true inspiration!

 Sunny is fascinated by the countries that I’m not keen on visiting – the Muslim countries.
 She has been to some and plans to visit more.
 My opinion about these countries (where, in my very feminist way of thinking, women are limited and robbed from opportunities and free choice) has changed a lot since I met her.
 Now I want to go to Iran.

-I hope Sunny’s tips will help you change your view on Iran too and that you, like me, will be curious and willing of visiting Iran as a woman.
+I hope Sunny’s tips will help you change your view on Iran too and that you, like me, will be curious and willing to visiting Iran as a woman.

 WHY IS IRAN INTERESTING AS A DESTINATION?